Quodlibet I

 Utrum beatus Benedictus in visione qua vidit totum mundum divinam essentiam viderit

-Whether St. Benedict in the vision by which he saw the whole world saw the divine essence
+Whether blessed Benedict saw the divine essence in the vision by which he saw the whole world

 Quantum ad divinam naturam quaesitum est utrum beatus Benedictus in visione qua vidit totum mundum divinam essentiam viderit?
 Et ostendebatur quod sic.

 Obj.
-1: For Gregory says, speaking concerning this vision: for the soul seeing God every creature is made narrow.
+1: For Gregory says when speaking of this vision: for the soul seeing God, every creature is made narrow.
 But to see God is to see the divine essence.
-Therefore blessed Benedict saw the divine essence.
+Therefore, blessed Benedict saw the divine essence.

 Obj.
-2: In the same place Gregory adds that he saw the whole world in the divine light; but there is no other light or clarity of God than God himself, as the same Gregory says, and is had in the gloss on Exodus 33:20: man shall not see me, and live; therefore blessed Benedict saw God through his essence.
+2: In the same place Gregory adds that he saw the whole world in the divine light.
+But there is no other light or clarity of God than God himself, as the same Gregory says, and as the Gloss says on Exodus 33:20: man shall not see me, and live.
+Therefore, blessed Benedict saw God through his essence.

 Sed contra est quod dicitur Ioannis I: Deum nemo vidit unquam, ubi dicit Glossa quod nullus in mortali carne vivens Dei essentiam videre potest.

-But on the contrary is that it is said in John 1:18: no one ever has seen God, where the gloss says that no one living in mortal flesh can see the essence of God.
+On the contrary, it is said in John 1:18: no one ever has seen God.
+The Gloss there says that no one living in mortal flesh can see the essence of God.

 Responsio.
 Dicendum quod corpus corruptibile aggravat animam, ut dicitur Sapientiae IX; summa autem elevatio mentis humanae est ut ad divinam essentiam videndam pertingat; unde impossibile est ut mens humana Dei essentiam videat, ut Augustinus dicit XII super Genesim ad litteram, nisi huic vitae mortali funditus homo intereat vel sic alienetur a sensibus ut nesciat utrum sit in corpore an extra corpus, sicut de Paulo legitur II ad Corinthios XII.
 Beatus autem Benedictus, quando illam visionem vidit, nec huic vitae funditus mortuus erat nec a corporeis sensibus alienatus, quod patet per hoc quod, dum adhuc in eadem visione persisteret, alium ad idem videndum advocavit, ut Gregorius refert.
 Unde manifestum est quod Dei essentiam non vidit.

-Response: It must be said that a corruptible body weighs down the soul (Wis 9:15); yet the highest elevation of the human mind is that it should reach unto seeing the divine essence; whence it is impossible that the human mind should see the essence of God, as Augustine says, unless man should perish utterly for this mortal life or be so alienated from the senses that he should not know whether he is in the body or outside the body, just as it is read concerning Paul (2 Cor 12:2–3).
-Yet blessed Benedict, when he saw that vision, neither was utterly dead for this life nor alienated from bodily senses, which is clear through this: that, while he still was persisting in the same vision, he called another unto this same seeing, as Gregory relates.
-Whence it is manifest that he did not see the essence of God.
+I answer that a corruptible body weighs down the soul (Wis 9:15).
+Yet the highest elevation of the human mind is to come to see the divine essence.
+Hence it is impossible for the human mind to see the essence of God, as Augustine says: unless man utterly be dead to this mortal life, or be so alienated from the senses that he knows not whether he is in the body or outside the body, which is read to have happened with Paul (2 Cor 12:2–3).
+Yet blessed Benedict, when he saw that vision, was neither utterly dead for this life nor alienated from bodily senses, which is clear through this: that, while remaining in the same vision, he called another person to see the same, as Gregory relates.
+Hence it is clear that he did not see the essence of God.

 Ad primum ergo dicendum quod Gregorius ex quadam proportione argumentari intendit in verbis illis: si enim videntes Dei essentiam, in eius comparatione totam creaturam reputant parvum quid ad videndum, non est mirum si beatus Benedictus per lumen divinum aliquid amplius videre potuit quam homines communiter videant.

 Reply Obj.
-1: It must be said, therefore, that Gregory intended to argue in those words out of a certain proportion: for if those seeing the essence of God, in comparison with him think the whole creation a small thing for seeing, it is no wonder if blessed Benedict through the divine light was able to see something greater than men commonly see.
+1: It must be said, therefore, that Gregory intended in those words to argue from a certain analogy: for if those seeing the essence of God consider all of creation a small thing to see in comparison with him, it is no wonder if blessed Benedict could see something greater through the divine light than men commonly see.

 Reply Obj.
-2: It must be said that the light of God sometimes is said for God himself, whereas sometimes for some light derived from him, according to Psalm 35:10: in your light we shall see light.
-Yet this is received for light derived from God.
+2: It must be said that the light of God sometimes means God himself, but sometimes it means the light derived from him, according to Psalm 36:9 [35:10]: in your light we shall see light.
+Yet here it is understood for light derived from God.

 Quaestio 2